5 Super Simple Steps to Rebuilding Your Credit

 For example, if your starting limit is $500, keep your spending under $150 each month and pay off your balance in full to avoid paying interest.
 After you do this for a while, your credit card company may increase your limit or offer you an unsecured card as your credit improves.

-If you’re not a fan of using credit cards but still want to rebuild your credit, you may want to try to go with a credit builder installment loan from your bank.
-Again, these types of loans all have an expiration date so you will not be able to keep the account open forever.
+If you’re not a fan of using credit cards but still want to rebuild your credit, you may want to try to go with a credit builder loan from a bank.

 Rebuilding your credit takes time and it requires attention to some of the most important factors like payment history, credit utilization and the age of your credit history.
 Having a revolving line of credit like a credit card can help tremendously but that doesn’t mean you need to spend a ton of money on your card each month.